CelliesProjects/aquacontrol32/README.md

 #### Known issues

+  - SmartConfig (actually the whole esp32) does not work on 5Ghz Wifi.
+Make sure you try to connect to 2.4Ghz Wifi.
   - Boards without a 4.7K pull-up on the `ONEWIRE_PIN` will in some cases display ghost sensors.
   - The `OneWire` library that comes with the Arduino IDE does not work with esp32 MCUs.
 Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.
   - Some ILI9341/XPT2046 boards have their touch coordinates inverted.